chrede88/home-ops/docs/setup.md

           ip: 10.10.30.10
 ```

-And finally I'll set the install disk and ask Talos to wipe it before installing.
+I'll set the install disk and ask Talos to wipe it before installing.

 ```yaml
 # install-disk.yaml